 Cerveteri’s Etruscan city offers the unique opportunity to explore the many tombs that date back to as far as 2,500 BC.
 Situated in a park-like setting shaded by characteristic umbrella pines, Banditaccia Etruscan Necropolis in Cerveteri spans 8 centuries that this ancient pre-Roman Etruscan civilization existed from its founding to its conquer by the Romans.

 Many tombs are open to visitors to enter and explore their interior.
-Earlier tombs are round mounds carved from the local rock, and later tombs resemble city blocs with stone-built square structures and roads for processions.
+Earlier tombs were round mounds carved from the local rock, and later tombs resemble city blocs with stone-built square structures and roads for processions.
 As with the Monterozzi Necropolis in Tarquinia, the Banditaccia Necropolis in Cerveteri is unique in the world and merits a visit.

 You may also explore the wonders of Ancient Rome and Etruria on our day trip from Rome to Ostia Antica and Cerveteri to visit the ancient Roman city of Ostia Antica that rivals Pompeii and the Etruscan Necropolis in Cerveteri.